Holomorphic Cartan geometries and rational curves: Families of rational trees in Cartan geometries

+Pick a family of rational trees \(f \colon Z\,\rightarrow \, M\) through a point \(m\,\in\, M\).
+If the image of \(f\) is dense in the analytic Zariski topology in \(\RE{m}\), \(f\) is a \emph{sufficiently large family} through \(m\).
+By Proposition~\ref{prop-kollar}, there is a sufficiently large family for each point \(m\) in any tame convex compact complex manifold, and any family of rational trees through a chosen point of \(M\) whose image has large enough dimension is sufficiently large.

-\begin{lemma} Suppose that $G/H$ is a complex homogeneous space.
-Suppose that $M$ is a compact complex manifold with a holomorphic $G/H$-geometry.
-Pick a point $m_0 \in M$ and a frame $e_0 \in E_{m_0}$.
-If a point $go_H \in G/H$ lies on the development of a stable tame rational curve through $m_0$, then every point $hgo_H$ lies on the development of a stable tame rational curve through $m_0$, for any point $h$ in the identity component of $H$. \end{lemma} \begin{proof} Pick a stable tame rational tree $f : T \to G/H$ rooted at $o_H \in M$ which is the development of a stable tame rational tree in $M$ through $m_0$.
-Let $H^0$ be the identity component of $H$.
-Consider the family $F : X = T \times H^0 \to G/H$, $F(t,h)=hf(t)$.
-By Proposition~\vref{proposition:DeformationIdentification}, every element of this family of stable tame rational trees is the development of a stable tame rational tree through $m_0$. \end{proof}
+\begin{lemma} Suppose that \((X,G)\) is a complex homogeneous space and that \(E \to M\) is a holomorphic \((X,G)\)-geometry on a tame compact complex manifold.
+Pick a point \(m_0 \in M\) and a frame \(e_0 \in E_{m_0}\).
+If a point \(gx_0 \in X\) lies on the development of a rational tree through \(m_0\), then every point \(hgx_0\) lies on the development of a rational tree through \(m_0\), for any point \(h\) in the identity component of \(H\). \end{lemma}